btskinner/collegeopp/index.md

 The map above visualizes each of these measures for various samples of colleges and universities.
 For the indicators, a county is shaded if there are any schools within the sample in the county.
-Hovering over the county with give the number of schools.
+Hovering over the county will give the number of schools.
 Sliding the toggle switch gives the distance measures.
 These too are computed for a variety of school samples under one of two conditions.
 Either all relevant schools are included in the measure or only those within the